 The Quick-Arm feature allows you to enter [][0] to arm the system.
-This command is designed to allow someone to arm the system without that person having to be provided with an Access Code.
-When [][0] is entered, the "Armed" light will come ON and the Exit Delay will begin; you may now leave the premises through the Entry-Exit door.
-At the end of the Exit Delay, the system will be fully armed.
+This command is designed to allow someone to arm the system without that person having to be provided with an access code.
+When [][0] is entered, the exit delay will begin and the user may leave the premises through the entry-exit door.
+At the end of the exit delay, the Armed light will come ON and the system will be fully armed.